ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 python pypopsyn/learning/infer_sbi.py --configuration config_sbi.json --trained_model data/learning_sbi/models/SBI_ConvolutionMDN/20240606_180938/trained_model.pickle
 ```

-As for the training script you could provide some arguments via `CLI`, for example the path to the test dataset, the input channels and the labels to select, the input shape, either to apply normalization or standardization to the input and so on.

 As for the training script, we can also specify several other parameters, such as the path to the test dataset,
 the input channels and the labels directly via `CLI`.
 To see all available options run
 ```commandline
 python pypopsyn/learning/infer.py --help
 ```
 One additional option that is particularly useful for assessing the quality of the inference is setting the
-the argument `--corner_plot` to `True`.
+argument `--corner_plot` to `True`.
 This produces and saves a corner plot of the two- and one-dimensional
 marginalised posteriors for each of the test samples in `.pdf` format and the corresponding posterior samples in
 `.pt` format.